GreptimeTeam/dashboard/README.md

 - Run `./greptime frontend start`
 - Clone our project
 - Run `npm install` for dependencies
-- Run `npm run serve` and visit the URL in output
+- Run `npm run dev` and visit the URL in output

 ## How to Use
 1. Check your local TABLES on the left side.